starthubhq/n8n-horizontal-do/docs/getting-started/prerequisites.md

 1. Go to [API Tokens](https://cloud.digitalocean.com/account/api/tokens)
 2. Click "Generate New Token"
-3. Give it a name (e.g., "Terraform")
+3. Give it a name (e.g., "OpenTofu")
 4. Select "Write" scope
 5. Copy the token (you'll need it for `variables.tfvars`)